jscoq/jscoq/README.md

 #### Development version

-The preview release of jsCoq 0.9 for Coq 8.6 is available at:
+A preview release of jsCoq 0.9 for Coq 8.6 is available at:

 <https://x80.org/rhino-trunk/>

+Note this link is not stable.
 See below for different versions, including a HoTT-enabled one.

 ### Collacoq